hungcq/knowledge-repo/information-technology/software-engineering-at-google/14-larger-testing.md

       - Polling for a state transition repeatedly over a time window
       - Use event handler
-    - Optimize build time: only build the core part of the SUT, use pre-built versions of other dep at a known good version
+    - Optimize build time: only build the core part of the SUT, use pre-built versions of other deps at a known good version
   - Reduce flakiness:
     - Reduce scope
     - Higher timeout value -> tradeoff with test speed